-35 In the process of oxygenic photosynthesis, electrons flow from photosystem II (PSII) to photosystem I (PSI), the nomenclature however follows the order of their discovery over time (Emerson and Chalmers, 1958; Govindiee and Rabinowitch, 1960).
-The X-ray structure of PSI from the prokaryotic system of cyanobacteria Synechococcus elongatus has been solved at 2.5 Å resolution as a trimeric supercomplex (Jordan et al., 2001).
-In the eukaryotic plant system of Pisum sativum (Pea) the PSI structure has been resolved up to 3.4 Å resolution as a PSI-LHCI complex (Ben-Shem et al., 2003).
-Cyanobacterial PSI contains 40 12 subunits with 96 chlorophyll (Chl) cofactors while the plant complex consists of at least 17 subunits harboring over 170 Chls.
-In cyanobacteria, PSI is mostly observed as a trimer of monomeric PSI cores (Kruip et al., 1994; Fromme et al., 2001). while PSI in plants, red and green algae is monomeric (Scheller et al., 2001; Kouril et al., 2005).
-Two functional moieties can be distinguished in PSI: the photosystem I core that includes the redox active cofactors, and the peripheral light-harvesting complex (LHCI), which serves to increase the absorption cross section (Schmid et al., 1997; Amunts et al., 2009).
-While the 45 structural organization of the redox centers is virtually identical in the structures obtained from Pisum sativum and Synechococcus elongatus (Jordan et al., 2001; Amunts et al., 2007), the LHCI complex shows a high degree of variability in size, subunit composition and number or type of bound pigments.
+In the process of oxygenic photosynthesis, electrons flow from photosystem II (PSII) to photosystem I (PSI); the nomenclature, however, follows the order of their discovery over time (Emerson and Chalmers, 1958; Govindjee and Rabinowitch, 1960).
+The X-ray structure of PSI from the prokaryotic system of cyanobacteria Synechococcus (S.) elongatus has been solved at 2.5 Å resolution as a trimeric supercomplex (Jordan et al., 2001).
+In the eukaryotic plant system of Pisum sativum (pea), the PSI structure has been resolved up to 3.4 Å resolution as a photosystem I and lightharvesting complex (LHCI; collectively PSI-LHCI; Ben-Shem et al., 2003).
+Cyanobacterial PSI contains 12 subunits with 96 chlorophyll (Chl) cofactors, while the plant complex consists of at least 17 subunits harboring over 170 Chls.
+In cyanobacteria, PSI is mostly observed as a trimer of monomeric PSI cores (Kruip et al., 1994; Fromme et al., 2001), while PSI in plants, red, and green algae is monomeric (Scheller et al., 2001; Kouril et al., 2005).
+Two functional moieties that can be distinguished in PSI are the photosystem I core that includes the redox active cofactors, and the peripheral light-harvesting complex (LHCI), which serves to increase the absorption cross section (Schmid et al., 1997; Amunts et al., 2009).
+While the structural organization of the redox centers is virtually identical in the structures obtained from Pisum sativum and Synechococcus elongatus (Jordan et al., 2001; Amunts et al., 2007), the LHCI complex shows a high degree of variability in size, subunit composition, and number or type of bound pigments.
 This variation allows each organism to adjust to its specific natural habitat (Croce et al., 2007; Wientjes et al., 2009).
-The PSI core complex prepared from plants is sometimes also denoted as the PS1-110 particle, referring roughly to the total number (~110) of bound Chls (Mullet et al., 1980) and has a molecular 50 weight of ~300 kDa.
+The PSI core complex prepared from plants is sometimes also denoted as the PS1-110 particle, referring roughly to the total number (~ 110) of bound Chls (Mullet et al., 1980) and has a molecular weight of ~ 300 kDa.

-As in PSII and bacterial reaction centers (RC), the cofactors in PSI are symmetrically arranged in two parallel chains relative to a pseudo- C_2 symmetry axis perpendicular to the membrane plane in which PSI is embedded in vivo (Figure 1).
-Like Type-I bacterial RCs, PSI consists of six Chl cofactors, two quinones, and three iron-sulfur [4Fe-3S] clusters (Fx, Fa, FB) acting as intrinsic electron acceptors.
-The Fa and FB clusters operate in series, and are bound to the PsaC subunit.
-The Fx cluster is located at the interface between the PsaA and PsaB subunits while the accessory Chls (A-1A and A-1B), the Chl acceptors (A0A and A0B), and the quinone acceptors (A1A and A1B) are bound to the PsaA (A-branch) and PsaB (B-branch).
-In comparison to their PSII quinone counterparts, A1A and A1B in PSI are more tightly associated with the protein backbone and not as readily accessible for chemical reducing agents (Srinivasan et al., 2009).
+As in PSII and bacterial reaction centers (RCs), the cofactors in PSI are symmetrically arranged in two parallel chains relative to a pseudo- C_2 symmetry axis perpendicular to the membrane plane in which PSI is embedded in vivo (Fig. 1).
+Like type I bacterial RCs, PSI consists of six Chl cofactors, two quinones, and three iron-sulfur [4Fe-3S] clusters (F_X , F_A, F_B) acting as intrinsic electron acceptors.
+The F_A and F_B clusters operate in series and are bound to the PsaC subunit.
+The F_X cluster is located at the interface between the $PsaA \mbox{ and } PsaB \mbox{ subunits}, while the accessory Chls (A{-1A} \mbox{ and }$ A{-1B}), the Chl acceptors (A{0A} and A{0B}), and the quinone acceptors (A{1A} and A{1B}) are bound to the PsaA (A branch) and PsaB (B branch).
+In comparison to their PSII quinone counterparts, A1A and A1B in PSI are more tightly associated with the protein backbone and are not as readily accessible for chemical-reducing agents (Srinivasan and Golbeck, 2009).
 With distances ranging between 15 and 40 Å, the cofactors in the PSI RC are more isolated from the surrounding antenna pigments than the cofactors in PSII and bacterial RC.